josuneha/AzureBigData-analytics/Whiteboard design session/WDS trainer guide - Big data and visualization.md

 **Presentation**

-Directions
+Directions:

-1. Pair with another table.
+1. Pair with another team.

-2. One table is the Microsoft team, and the other table is the customer.
+2. One group is the Microsoft team and the other is the customer.

 3. The Microsoft team presents their proposed solution to the customer.